-I am an architect, design tutor and a researcher.
 I have been at the MSD at Melbourne University teaching architectural practice and design since 2006.
-Prior to this I worked in architectural offices, research organisations and in my own practice.
+Before this I worked in architectural offices, research organizations and in my own practice.
 I have taught design at RMIT and Melbourne University.
 I once worked for a dot-com until it imploded.

-I currently write about here architecture, urban design, technology, and architectural history.
+I currently write here about: architecture, urban design, technology, and architectural history.
 I see architecture as a domain which requires research that is future driven and directly confronts the dilemmas that architects face.
 I hold grave fears for the profession’s continuing existence.

 My research is increasingly focused on the sociology of architecture and architectural design.
-I have previously published research related to the sue of quantitative methods to measure design, procurement systems, the aesthetics of BIM, as well as the relationship between 1960s avante-garde architects, such as Robin Boyd, the Metabolists and technology futures.
-I have also presented papers on biometrics and agent based technologies.
+I have previously published research related to the use of quantitative methods to measure design, procurement systems, the aesthetics of BIM, as well as the relationship between 1960s avante-garde architects, such as Robin Boyd, the Metabolists and technology futures.
+I have also presented papers on biometrics and agent-based technologies.
 My PhD thesis on the Marine and Underwater City movement of the 1960s identified Bertalanffy’s systems theory as the core idea underpinning these utopian schemes.

 In 2010 I collaborated with others to exhibit a project called Mould City as a part of the Australian Pavilion at the Architecture Biennale.
 In 2010 and 2012 I led postgraduate MSD students to Monterrey Mexico.
 This work involved to working with people in informal settlements.
-Recently, as an architect I have worked with the Port Phillip Community Housing Group and the Quaker Society of Friends.
+Recently, as an architect, I have worked with the Port Phillip Community Housing Group and the Quaker Society of Friends.